Skip to main content

 PSY 726: Applied Behavior Analysis II

-This is a continuation of PSY 725 Applied Behavior Analysis I, and introduces more complex intervention strategies for changing behavior in various settings.
+This course is a continuation of PSY 725 Applied Behavior Analysis I, and introduces more complex intervention strategies for changing behavior in various settings.
 There will be an emphasis on ethical considerations, experimental evaluation of interventions, and functional assessment and selection of appropriate intervention strategies.

 Credits: 3.00